 Transport for Wales have been introducing a number of Fflecsi branded DRT schemes throughout Wales from mid 2020 including in Blaenau Gwent, Cardiff, Conwy Valley, Denbigh, Holywell, Glyn Peninsula, Newport, Pembrokeshire, Prestatyn and Rhondda.
 Details are available on a dedicated website here: https://www.fflecsi.wales

-The Cardiff Fflecsi replaced a fixed timetable on route G1 in north Cardiff in June 2020 but reverted to a fixed timetable while the Newport scheme was withdrawn and reverted to fixed timetable buses in September 2022 and the Blaenau Gwent scheme is ending in June 2023.
+The Cardiff Fflecsi replaced a fixed timetable on route G1 in north Cardiff in June 2020 but reverted to a fixed timetable while the Newport scheme was withdrawn and reverted to fixed timetable buses in September 2022 and the Blaenau Gwent scheme was similarly replaced by a fixed timetables (in the off peak) in June 2023 while in October 2023 the Fflecsi Bwcabus services in Carmarthenshire and Ceredigion ended.